Hongda-OSU/GiftGuru/README.md

 <!-- ## Known Issues

+That's something we should have done, but I won't consider it as a bug.
+No need to clarify any bug for this moment.

 1. The Homepage cannot save the local images uploaded, when you go back from the Recommendation page. -->

 <!-- LICENSE -->